 In 2022, Storm suspended the operation of its human resource online platform and recognized provision for impairment loss on the related assets that are not currently recoverable amounting to \$\textstyle{1}4.05\$ million (see Note 16).
-Storm continues to have ownership in Allcare Technologies Inc. which operates another human resource online platform.
+Storm continues to have ownership in AllCare Technologies Philippines, Inc. which operates another human resource online platform.

-Sale of Altitude Games Pte.
+Sale of Assets and Business of Altitude Games Pte.
 Ltd.